-Hillman, 38, enters his fourth season with the Mavericks.
-The Mavericks are the only team in the CHL to win a playoff series in each of the team’s first three seasons including the Turner Conference Finals last season.
-Overall, Hillman has a 107-71-18 regular season record and 13-14 record in the playoffs.
-The Mavericks are coming off their best season in which the team was 39-21-6 for 84 points and they finished tied for second place in the Turner Conference just three points out of first place.
+Hillman, 39, has guided the Mavericks since their inception and enters his fifth season as the head coach and director of hockey operations.
+The Mavericks are the only team in the CHL to win a playoff series in each of the team’s first four seasons including trips to the league semi-final series in each of the last two season.
+Overall, Hillman has a 142-96-24 regular season record and 20-20 record in the playoffs with the Mavericks.
 Prior to joining the Mavericks, Hillman captured back-to-back regular season and playoff titles as the head coach with the Knoxville Ice Bears of the Southern Professional Hockey League (SPHL).
 During Hillman’s two seasons with the Ice Bears, his team compiled a record of 67-32-13 (.660), and he was named the SPHL Coach of the Year in 2008-09.

 Hillman had a stellar nine-season professional playing career, including his final eight seasons with the CHL’s Odessa Jackalopes.
 The offensive defenseman was a four-time CHL All-Star, and retired as the Jackalopes’ all-time leader in games played (446), and assists (260).
 He finished his career as the second leading scorer in club history with 326 points, and ranks among the top scoring defenseman in CHL history.

 The 2001-02 CHL Man of the Year graduated from the University of Windsor with a bachelor’s degree in human kinetics in 1999.
 He later received a Master of Science in kinesiology from the University of Texas of the Permian Basin in 2002, compiling a 4.0 grade point average.
-He also owned and operated Sports Training Facilities in Odessa and Midland, Texas.
+He also has experience as an adjunct professor and previously owned and operated Sports Training Facilities in Odessa and Midland, Texas.

 Watson retired from playing hockey and was named the Mavericks' Assistant Director of Hockey Operations in August of 2011.
 The Waterloo, Ontario, native spent two seasons behind the Mavericks' bench before moving into his current position of Director of Player Personnel in May of 2013.
 He played for the Mavericks during the team's first two seasons and closed out his five-year career in the CHL with 95 goals and 125 assists in 298 games played and one All-Star appearance (2007).
 Watson was named the CHL's Man of the Year following the 2010-11 season for his contributions to the community off the ice.